p1ng-request/docs/templates/LinkedIn/LinkedIn_Follow_content_published_by_weekdays_by_months.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook displays the number of content published on your LinkedIn posts by weekdays and by months.
+**Description:** This notebook allows you to track and follow content published on LinkedIn by day of the week and month.

 <div class="alert alert-info" role="info" style="margin: 10px">
 <b>Requirements:</b><br>